usgs-coupled/phreeqc3/README.Win.txt

 The following directory structure will be created (the contents of each directory are shown to the right):

+C:\Program Files (x86)\USGS\phreeqc-@VERSION@.@REVISION@
-   phreeqc-@VERSION@         files NOTICE.TXT, RELEASE.TXT, and this
+                          Files NOTICE.TXT, RELEASE.TXT, this file
+			  (README.TXT), and Visual Studio project files

-			  README.Win.TXT; batch file to run PHREEQC
+     --bin                phreeqc.bat, batch file for executing PHREEQC --ClrRelease       phreeqc.exe, executable with charting
+       --Release          phreeqc.exe, executable without charting (runs faster)

-     --database           database files
+     --database           Database files
-     --doc                documentation files
+     --doc                Documentation files
-     --examples           examples from user's guide--used in verification tests --src                Makefile and source code
+     --examples           Examples from user's guide--used in verification tests --src                Source code
-       --ClrClass_release phreeqcpp.exe, executable with charting
-       --Class_release    phreeqcpp.exe, executable without charting
-     --test               batch files to run verification tests
+     --test               Batch files to run verification tests

 Note:  It is recommended that no user files be kept in the PHREEQC
        directory structure.
 If you plan to put files in the PHREEQC directory structure, do so only by creating subdirectories.

-E. Compiling
+E. Compiling the batch version

-The source code is provided so that users can generate the executable themselves.
+The source code is provided so that users can generate an executable themselves.
 Little or no support is provided for users generating their own versions of the software.
-In general, to compile a new version of the software, you will need:
+In general, to compile a new version of PHREEQC, you will need:

        (a) a C compiler,
        (b) familiarity with the compiler and the Windows operating system.

-A Visual Studio project (phreeqcpp.sln) is included in the top-level directory
+A Visual Studio project (phreeqc.sln) is included in the top-level directory
 	for compilation on Windows operating systems.

-F. Running the batch program
+F. Running the batch version

-If PHREEQC has been installed in a directory included in the users' PATH, the batch program can be executed with any of the commands below.
+If PHREEQC has been installed in a directory included in the users' PATH, the batch program can be executed from a command-prompt window with any of the commands below.

   command to execute PHREEQC     explanation
   -----------------------------  -----------------------------------------